OneTrackingFramework/documentation/README.md

-# documentation
+# One Tracking Framework

-Documentation aboout the One Tracking Framework
+The One Tracking Framework (OTF) is supposed to offer generic and reusable backend implementations to speed up application development.
+The OTF got founded as a response to the COVID-19 crisis.